Former Nazi rally building to serve as opera house | DW | 15.12.2021

 The U-shaped building on the edge of the Zeppelin Field in Nuremberg was built to represent the full power of the Nazi regime.
 One was supposed to feel tiny when entering, intimidated by its overwhelming, soulless architecture.
 Hitler imagined that as many as 50,000 people — twice the number of people who could fit in the Colosseum of Rome — would cheer for him at Nazi party rallies.

 But nothing came of his grand vision.
-As with many other large-scale construction projects planned by the Nazis, the fascist party lacked the money and manpower to realize these visions — the Second World War swallowed up all resources.
+As with many other large-scale construction projects planned by the Nazis, the fascist party lacked the money and manpower to realize these visions — World War II swallowed up all resources.

 In the end, the huge congress hall became a large courtyard framed by brick walls nearly 40 meters (131 feet) high, making it somewhat reminiscent of ancient battle arenas.